NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 # Variant calling with reads mapping

-## !!How does variant calling work
+## How does variant calling with reads mapping work
-Insert small list of the steps involved.
+1. You need to map the reads to a reference.
+2. You need to call your variants (detection of what is different to the reference).
+3. You filter the variants according to some quality criteria.

 We will use _Listeria monocytogenes_ from the EURL proficiency test 2021 in this tutorial.